ibm-cloud-docs/mqcloud/mqoc_admin_mqweb.md

 # Administering a queue manager using IBM MQ Web Console
 {: #mqoc_admin_mqweb}

+The MQ Web Console is an administration tool for IBM MQ that you access using a web browser running on your own machine.

 With the MQ Web Console, you can create a new queue, put a message onto the queue, browse the queue to view the message, and delete the queue.
 {:shortdesc}